Biased Encouragements and Heterogeneous Effects in an Instrumental Variable Study of Emergency General Surgical Outcomes: Heterogeneity and the power of a sensitivity analysis in IV studies

 We assume that $\epsilon_i$ are $iid$ from a symmetric distribution with mean zero and finite variance $\sigma^2$.
-The treatments actually received are assumed binary.
+The treatments received are assumed binary.
 We assume that there are no defiers, that the exclusion restriction holds, and that individuals $ij$ are assigned status as compliers, never-takers and always-takers independently with probability $p_C$, $p_N$, and $p_A$ respectively.
 This results in $\P(S_i=1) = p_C + p_Ap_N$, $\P(S_i=-1) = p_Ap_N$ and $\P(S_i=0) = 1-p_C-2p_Ap_N$.
-The terms $\zeta_i^{(\lambda_0)}$ are $iid$ draws from a mixture distribution with three components, namely

-The parameter $\lambda$ represents the true treatment effect among compliers, while $\lambda_0$ is its value under the null.
+The true treatment effect among compliers is $\lambda$, while $\lambda_0$ is its value under the null.